netnodes/Values/docs/privacy_policy.md

 ### Contact Us
 If you have any questions or concerns about this Privacy Policy, please feel free to email us at privacy@doorflow.com.

-The data controller of your personal information is NetNodes Limited.
+DoorFlow is developed, operated and maintained by NetNodes Limited.
+The Data Controller of your personal information is NetNodes Limited.